AbdiJavad/JavadAbdi_CV/README.md

 •	Orchestrated cross-functional workshops and training sessions, fostering a 12% increase in collaboration and teamwork between the Deposit and Lending teams; achieved alignment on shared goals, processes, and timelines to streamline operations and drive efficiency.

-Environment: Java EE, Oracle, web Logic, I Batis, and spring boot.
+Environment: Java SE, Oracle, web Logic, I Batis, and spring boot.

    SEPAH BANK  (Jun.
 1998- Mar.
 2011)
           Java Developer